Pelicans vs. Thunder Predictions & Picks - NBA Play-In Tournament

 Over (226.5)

-- The Thunder have put together a 47-34-1 ATS record this season as opposed to the 39-41-2 mark from the Pelicans.
+- The Thunder have put together a 47-34-1 ATS record this season compared to the 39-41-2 mark from the Pelicans.

-- Oklahoma City covers the spread when it is a 5.5-point underdog or more 61.5% of the time.
-That's more often than New Orleans covers as a favorite of 5.5 or more (59.1%).
+- New Orleans covers the spread when it is a 5.5-point favorite or more 59.1% of the time.
+That's less often than Oklahoma City covers as an underdog of 5.5 or more (61.5%).

+- New Orleans' games have gone over the total 46.3% of the time this season (38 out of 82), less often than Oklahoma City's games have (43 out of 82).

-- The Pelicans have a .659 winning percentage as a moneyline favorite (27-14) this season, better than the .423 winning percentage for the Thunder as a moneyline underdog (22-30).
+- As a moneyline favorite this year, the Pelicans are 27-14, a better tally than the Thunder have recorded (22-30) as moneyline underdogs.

 Watch live NBA games without cable on all your devices with a seven-day free trial to Fubo!